 What is an Islamic Will?

-An Islamic Will is a key obligation, but often misunderstood
+An Islamic Will is a key obligation for Muslims, but one which is often misunderstood.

 “So the Messenger ﷺ has restricted the testamentary capacity of an individual to upto one-third of their estate.
 An individual may utilise some, all or none of this amount.”